Muhao-Chen/muhao-chen.github.io/_pages/publication.md

 1. **Chen, M.**, Gong, C., Xia, L. and Huang, J. A data acquisition device.
 Patent No.: CN204595855U, 26 August 2015.

 ## Thesis and Dissertation
-- [PhD] **Chen, M.**.
+- [Ph.D。] **Chen, M.**.
 Soft Robotics by Integrating Structure, Materials, Fluids, Control, and Signal Processing Using the Tensegrity Paradigm.

-- [MS] **Chen, M.**.
+- [M.S.] **Chen, M.**.
 Development of Noise and Vibration Signal Processing System for Ship Tests.

-- [BS] **Chen, M.**.
+- [B.S.] **Chen, M.**.
 Study on the Performance of Submarine Emergency Surfacing.

 </div>